 At the 136th anniversary of the Inter-Parliamentary Union, recently held in Dhaka, women's political empowerment and equal access to leadership at all levels have been emphasised as fundamental to achieving sustainable development goals.
-And it is also important to economically empower women, as economic empowerment gives them voice that is critical both in the family and also outside.
+And it is also important to empower women economically, as economic empowerment gives them voice that is critical both in the family and also outside.